Quantum-Inspired Perfect Matching under Vertex-Color Constraints: Algorithms for EXISTS-PMVC-Sym-Bounded

-Exact perfect matching (XPM) \cite{elmaalouly2022exact} asks whether there exists a PM that contains exactly $k$ red edges in a graph with blue/red-colored edges.
-Strong evidence of XPM is not NP-hard has been discovered, such as being in RNC and having good approximation algorithms \cite{yuster2012almost}.
-Nevertheless, whether XPM is in P still remains one of the most intriguing open problems in this area, standing open for more than $40$ years.
-If one allows a real weight assigned to each edge and asks for a PM with total weight exactly $W$ (EWPM) \cite{gurjar2012planarizing}, the problem is then NP-hard, though it can be reduced to XPM if all weights are polynomially bounded.
+We show the polynomial equivalence between EXISTS-PMVC-Sym-Bounded and a well-known graph theoretical problem called exact perfect matching (XPM). \begin{problem} {\rm \cite{elmaalouly2022exact} } An Exact Perfect Matching (XPM)instance $(G,k)$ asks whether there exists a PM that contains exactly $k$ red edges in graph $G$ with blue/red-colored edges. \end{problem} Strong evidence that XPM is not NP-hard has been discovered, such as XPM being in RNC and having good approximation algorithms \cite{yuster2012almost}.
+Nevertheless, whether XPM is in P still remains one of the most intriguing open problems, standing open for more than $40$ years.

-XPM, known to be in RNC, can be reduced to PM-VC-Sym, meanwhile we prove that PM-VC-Sym with bounded number of colors is also in RNC in Sec. \ref{sec:PMSym}, which encourages the conjecture that PM-VC-Sym is as hard as XPM.
-Nevertheless, PM-VC-Sym appears to be more general than XPM in the sense that 1) there can be more than two colors 2) bi-colored edges are allowed.